A Safe Gentle Space for Healing Bodies &

 The intention is not to process traumatic events in detail, but to gently explore what safe-enough, nurturing touch and deep rest might feel like in your body again, only if and when it feels right for you.

-What to Expect in a Trauma-Sensitive Session
+What to Expect in a Trauma-Aware Session

 While each session is tailored to you, the general shape looks like this: